Ashwin901/GetAlert/README.md

 ### Task ID: Alarming_System_Mobile_App

-### The apk file us present in the 'apk file' folder
+### The apk file is present in the 'apk file' folder

 ## Getting Started